 Cardiac Sonography

 Saint Joseph's University offers a two-year curriculum of full-time study in cardiac sonography leading to an Associate in Applied Science degree.
 The program also offers an academic certificate program in cardiac sonography to students who hold an academic degree.
 Students receive theoretical and clinical instructions in all aspects of cardiac ultrasound in preparation for entry-level positions as cardiac sonographers.
-Upon satisfactory completion of program requirements and one year of cardiac sonography employment, graduates are eligible to take the American Registry for Diagnostic Medical Sonography (ARDMS) examinations in physics and adult echocardiography.
-Students are also eligible to take the Cardiovascular Credentialing International (CCI) examination in adult echocardiography with 800 clinical hours after program completion.
+Upon satisfactory completion of program requirements and one year of cardiac sonography employment, graduates are eligible to take the American Registry for Diagnostic Medical Sonography (ARDMS) examinations in sonography physics & instrumentation (SPI) and adult echocardiography (AE).
+Students are also eligible to take the Cardiovascular Credentialing International (CCI) examination registered adult cardiac sonography (RCS) with 800 clinical hours after program completion and upon satisfactory completion of program requirements.

-The faculty of the Cardiac Sonography program believes in the potential for the individual to grow in knowledge as well as in professional importance.
-The objective, through this program, is to provide the opportunity, instruction, and education to assist in this personal endeavor.
+The field of cardiac sonography utilizes high frequency sound waves to image the heart.
+The faculty of the Cardiac Sonography program believe in the potential for the individual to grow in knowledge as well as in professional importance.
 The profession of cardiac sonography is recognized as an integral part of the diagnostic medical team.
-Through the practiced skill of the sonographers, both the patient and the physician are assisted in the possible detection of disease.

 Goal 1: To provide all students with didactic and clinical education, including hands-on, practical scanning experience.

-Goal 2: To prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the concentration it offers: Adult cardiac sonography.
+Goal 2: To prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the Adult Cardiac Sonography concentration.

 Goal 3: Obtain, review, and integrate pertinent patient history and supporting clinical information to facilitate optimum diagnostic results.